barryclark/jekyll-now/_posts/2017-10-01-FraudDetection.md

 This is a study trying to figure out if we are able to predict fraud in bank transactions.
 Before they happen, obviously.
 Here I am using a synthetic dataframe.
 It has over 6 million rows and not so many columns(13).
 The goal is to predict which ones are fraudulent.
-Let's move on
+Let's go find out!

 ![nofrauds](/images/nofrauds.gif){:height="300px" width="600px"}